Low-Complexity Detection of Permutational Index Modulation for Noncoherent Communications: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{ifth} generation (5G) networks and beyond are envisioned to accommodate a large number and variety of devices such as mobile phones, sensor networks or even vehicles.
-This heterogeneity means that next generation systems must be versatile and allow for different use cases which, according to the \acrfull{itu}, are \acrfull{embb}, \acrfull{urllc} and \acrfull{mmtc}~\cite{shafi_5g_2017}.
-Furthermore, \acrfull{ofdm} has been selected as the principal waveform of 5G, hence the different technologies developed for 5G should be compatible with \acrshort{ofdm}~\cite{memisoglu_fading_2019}.
+\IEEEPARstart{N}{ext} generation networks are envisioned to accommodate a large number and variety of devices such as mobile phones, sensor networks or even vehicles.
+This heterogeneity means that future systems must be versatile and allow for different use cases, as described by the \acrfull{itu}~\cite{shafi_5g_2017}.
+Furthermore, \acrshort{ofdm} has been selected as the principal waveform of 5G, hence the different technologies developed should be compatible with it~\cite{memisoglu_fading_2019}.

-In \acrshort{mmtc}, the volume of information to transmit is small, but it must be highly reliable and fulfill severe latency constraints.
+A prominent operation mode of next generation systems is \acrfull{mmtc}, in which the volume of information to transmit is small but must be highly reliable and fulfill severe latency constraints.
 This paper proposes a low-latency scheme aimed at obtaining reliable communications with low complexity transceivers.
-In particular, we focus on one-shot detection (\ie extremely low latency) with a noncoherent receiver, which does not require instantaneous \acrfull{csi} and allows to reduce the training overhead entailed by its acquisition.
-To achieve high reliability over the wireless medium, we consider a massive \acrfull{simo} system to exploit the channel hardening property of large arrays~\cite{Jing2016}.
+In particular, it focuses on one-shot detection (\ie extremely low latency) with a noncoherent receiver, which does not require instantaneous \acrfull{csi} and allows to reduce the training overhead entailed by its acquisition.
+To achieve high reliability over the wireless medium, a massive \acrshort{simo} system is considered to exploit the channel hardening property of large arrays~\cite{Jing2016}.

 On the one hand, the proposed scheme can be regarded as a generalization of \acrshort{ofdm} with \acrlong{im} (\acrshort{ofdm}-\acrshort{im})~\cite{Basar2013}.
-This technique maps some transmitted bits onto the activation pattern of a set of subcarriers, while the rest remain inactive.
 It has attracted a great deal of attention in recent years and a lot of research has been focused on improving its \acrfull{se} by employing multi-level constellations~\cite{Wen2021}.
 Most of these contributions have been made in the context of coherent communications, with notable exceptions~\cite{Choi2018,Fazeli2022}.